Samrat Choudhary: Bharatiya Janata Party

-The tenure of Samrat Choudhary as Panchayati Raj minister was a blend of controversies and developmental steps taken by him under the jurisdictions of his ministry.
+In 2021, he was made Panchayati Raj minister in the expanded cabinet of Nitish Kumar.
 In March 2021, he gained nationwide attention for getting embroiled in a strong argument with the speaker of Bihar Legislative Assembly, Vijay Kumar Sinha.
-The speaker was seeking his reply, on a question that was raised by an MLA, regarding working of his department.
-Later, he apologized to the speaker for violation of the decorum of the house.
-The Panchayati Raj Ministry under him took several steps for promoting better organisational structure like recruitment of more staff in sanitation department as well as paving the way for safe disposal of dead carcasses of stray animals.
-The ministry under him also planned to seek the intra department supports of other ministerial departments.
+The speaker was seeking his reply on a question that was raised by an MLA, regarding the work of his department.
+Later, he apologized to the speaker for violating the decorum of the house.
+The Panchayati Raj Ministry under him took several steps for promoting better organisational structure, like recruitment of more staff in the sanitation department, as well as paving the way for safe disposal of dead carcasses of stray animals.